+Seminole Integrated Wind-Water Demonstration System

+Progress Report for July 2011

+Submitted to

-Seminole Integrated Wind-Water Demonstration System Progress Report for October-December 2010 Submitted to Texas Department of Rural Affairs Texas Water Development Board Att: Travis Brown Tel 512-936-7878 PO Box 13231 Austin, TX 78711 Contract No 728082 Att: Sanjeev Kalaswad Tel 512-936-0838 PO Box 13231 Austin, TX 78711-3231 Contract No 0804830832 Submitted by City of Seminole Att: Tommy Phillips, City Administrator Tel 432-758-3676 302 South Main Street Seminole, Texas 79360 January 15, 2011 Seminole Integrated Wind-Water Demonstration System Progress Report for October-December 2010 1.0 INTRODUCTION AND OVERVIEW 1.1 Scope and Content This progress report is submitted jointly to the Texas Department of Rural Affairs (TDRA) and to the Texas Water Development Board (TWDB).
+Texas Department of Rural Affairs Att: Travis Brown Tel 512-936-7878 PO Box 13231 Austin, TX 78711 Texas Water Development Board Att: Sanjeev Kalaswad Tel 512-936-0838 PO Box 13231 Austin, TX 78711-3231

+Contract No 0804830832

+Submitted by

+City of Seminole Att: Tommy Phillips, City Administrator Tel 432-758-3676 302 South Main Street Seminole, Texas 79360

+August 19, 2011

+Contract No 728082

+1.0 INTRODUCTION AND OVERVIEW

+1.1 Scope and Content This progress report is submitted jointly to the Texas Department of Rural Affairs (TDRA) and to the Texas Water Development Board (TWDB).
 TDRA formerly was called the Office of Rural and Community Affairs (ORCA).
 The report is submitted as part of TDRA contract number 728082 and TWDB contract number 0804830832.
 In addition to project funding from the TDRA and the TWDB, major participants include the City of Seminole, Texas Tech University and the US Department of Energy through Texas Tech University.
-The project was initiated in April 2009 and is expected to run for two years.
+The project was initiated in April 2009, and the completion date was recently extended to March 2013.

 1.2 Project Description This project addresses the continuing depletion of the Ogallala aquifer, the current principal source of potable groundwater for much of west Texas and northward through Kansas.
-The approach is to access, lift and purify brackish, much deeper water-bearing formations in the Santa Rosa of the Dockum group.
+The approach is to access, lift, and purify brackish, much deeper water-bearing formations in the Santa Rosa of the Dockum group.
 On the basis of preliminary evidence, these formations are believed to occur in Gaines County at depths ranging from 1500 to 2000 ft.
-There may also be water bearing strata between 600 and 800 ft.
+There may also be water-bearing strata between 600 and 800 ft.

 The purification will be accomplished using reverse osmosis (RO).
-The electrical energy required for the well lift pumps and those of the RO system will be supplied principally by a grid-connected wind turbine.
+The electrical energy required for the well lift pumps and those of the RO system will be supplied principally by a gridconnected wind turbine.
 The purified water is to be utilized as part of the municipal water supply of Seminole, Texas, a community with a population of about 7,000.
-Seminole is located in Gaines County in the southern panhandle of west Texas bordering New Mexico.
+Seminole is located in Gaines County in the southern panhandle of West Texas bordering New Mexico.
 The results are expected to be applicable to many other arid and semi-arid regions as well.

 The project encompasses the following broad tasks:

-- 1) The siting, permitting, drilling and characterization of a well drilled into the Santa Rosa, including site acquisition, pre-drilling hydro-geological investigations, permitting, logging, well completion and test, - 2) The design and construction of required infrastructure, including well completion, site preparation, foundations and civil works to support the wind turbine, RO system and other system elements, - 3) Installation and commissioning of a wind turbine including the foundation, electrical infrastructure, and liaison with the local utility, - 4) The procurement, installation and commissioning of a commercial reverse osmosis system, including necessary permits, civil structures, electrical work and piping, - 5) The design, permitting and construction of an evaporation pond or other means for dealing with the concentrate from the RO system, - 6) Operation and characterization of the integrated wind-water purification system for a period of 12 month, and - 7) Documentation and reporting of project results and performance.
+- 1) The siting, permitting, drilling and characterization of a well drilled into the Santa Rosa, including site acquisition, pre-drilling hydro-geological investigations, permitting, logging, well completion and test, - 2) The design and construction of required infrastructure, including well completion, site preparation, foundations and civil works to support the wind turbine, RO system and other system elements, - 3) Installation and commissioning of a wind turbine including the foundation, electrical infrastructure, and liaison with the local utility, - 4) The procurement, installation and commissioning of a commercial reverse osmosis system, including necessary permits, civil structures, electrical work and piping, - 5) The design, permitting and construction of an evaporation pond or other means for dealing with the concentrate from the RO system, - 6) Operation and characterization of the integrated wind-water purification system for a period of 12 months, and - 7) Documentation and reporting of project results and performance.